- About this policy

 We will send you marketing by post, on the basis of it being within our legitimate interests to do so, unless you opt out.
-See the section ‘Our legal basis for processing data’ for more information about our use of legitimate interests.
-We will also contact existing supporters by phone on this basis (unless they are registered with the Telephone Preference Service or have opted out of receiving marketing communications from Shelter).
+See section 10 (‘Our legal basis for processing data’) for more information about our use of legitimate interests.
+We will also contact existing supporters by phone on this basis (unless they are registered with the Telephone Preference Service or have opted out of receiving marketing communications from Shelter and Shelter Scotland).

 We send the following marketing materials:

-updates about Shelter’s work – including newsletters, magazines, and other publications informing you about our work
+updates about Shelter Scotland’s work – including newsletters, magazines, and other publications informing you about our work

 campaigns – information about our campaigning activities both in England and Scotland, including how you can support such campaigns, (for example by lobbying influential figures or signing a petition), and updates about the progress of our campaigns